akoskm/akoskm.github.io/_posts/2019-09-03-react-usecontext-practical-example.md

+---
-# Use React Context to DRY up your architecture
+title: Use React Context to DRY up your architecture
+layout: post
+type: post
+---

 ## aka.
 How to reduce plumbing in React apps?